 As the capital city of Greece, Athens is a primary gateway into the country.
-With an international airport, and the sea ports of Piraeus and Rafina close by, you can reach all parts of the country from this one place.
+With an international airport, and the three ferry ports of Piraeus, Rafina and Lavrio close by, you can reach all parts of the country from this one place.

 Over the five years I've lived in and written about Greece, creating hundreds of travel guides aimed at helping people get around.

 On this page, you'll find information about most of the popular routes and destinations, and how to get from Athens to each one.

 How to get to and from Athens Airport

 Athens airport is an arrival and departure point for many people visiting Greece.
 These following guides will help you get from Athens airport to central Athens and beyond.

 - How to get from Athens airport to the city center